NFDI4Microbiota/nfdi4microbiota-knowledge-base/docs/_How-We-Operate/00-N4M-intro.md

 ### Administration Unit

-As of January 2023, the Administration Unit (AU) consists of the project managers of the BoD: Barbara Götz, and Cordula Hege.
+As of January 2023, the Administration Unit (AU) consists of the project managers of the BoD: Barbara Götz, Mattea Müller, and Cordula Hege.
 This unit will support the BoD with the coordination of the consortium, including internal communication, milestone and deliverable monitoring, reporting, quality assurance, and DFG/NFDI administrative tasks.
 The AU will communicate/meet on a weekly basis and report to the BoD.